jploch/PageGridBlocks/README.md

 4. On the overview, click “Download And Install“
 5. On the following screen, click “Install Now“

+## Modify
+To modify a block, copy the corresponding file from ‘‘‘site/modules/PageGridBlocks/blocks‘‘‘ to your ‘‘‘site/templates/blocks‘‘‘ folder.

 ### Contribute

 **Found a bug?**